TalusBio/timsbuktoolkit/README.md

 #### Timsseek

-To run timsquery we need a spectral library and a configuration file and a raw data file.
+To run timsseek we need a spectral library and a configuration file and a raw data file.

 The current implementation of the speclib is an ndjson file